thehanlab/dynamicLM/README.md

 Note that here the predictions make use of the most recent covariate value of the patient.

-The landmark model for survival data is a simple and powerful approach to dynamic prediction for many reasons:
+The landmark model for survival data is is a simple and powerful approach to dynamic prediction for many reasons:

 - **Time-varying effects** are captured by considering interaction terms between the prediction (“landmark”) time and covariates